OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 ## PowerShell Script Modules{#ScriptModules-PowerShell}

-PowerShell script modules get automatically loaded once for every PowerShell script step on your deployment process - the functions and cmdlets will automatically be in scope for your script.
+PowerShell script modules get automatically loaded once for every PowerShell script step in your deployment process - the functions and cmdlets will automatically be in scope for your script.

 Script Module: